 Welcome to September 2021’s Disappearing Moment, an inventory of opinions and experiences.
 I hope you enjoy it.

-- Jacked (Recommended): Taraji P. Henson tells the story of New Jack Swing, and she is exquisite.
+- Jacked (I Liked It): Taraji P. Henson tells the story of New Jack Swing, and she is exquisite.
 The kitsch I anticipated, the tragedy not so much.

 - Xai, how are you?
-(Recommended): Queer Talmud is my happy place?!
+(I Loved It): Queer Talmud is my happy place?!
 At least with Xava, a divine and glittering scholar, and her partner and foil, Michael.

 I was loyal to Weather.gov for its objectivity and directness.
 Dark Sky won me over with its specificity and design, especially around precipitation.